bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 >
 > * Change the file path for the BAM channel to run over all BAM files in the `bam` directory
 >
-> * What do expect will happen when re-running the workflow?
+> * What do you expect will happen when re-running the workflow?
 >
 > * Re-run and check if you're correct

 ## Obtaining unique IDs from file names

-Our workflow currently outputs FASTQ files named `softclipped.fq.gz` for each input BAM file, albeit in different work directories.
+Our workflow currently outputs FASTQ files, all named `softclipped.fq.gz`, for each input BAM file, albeit in different work directories.
 We would normally prefer to have output files that are named based on some identifier for the input dataset.
 One way of achieving this is to extract the ID from the input file name, for example using the base name that excludes the `.bam` suffix.